 Bierens Debt Recovery Lawyers wants to achieve the best results for clients, while also treating debtors with respect.
 We will always abide by the national governments’ regulations and we will be considerate of companies facing difficult times because of the coronavirus.
-This is not only an economic crisis, but also and foremost a health crisis.
-Therefore, it is essential to follow all the safety guidelines, in order to make sure that you and your employees stay healthy.
+This is not only an economic crisis, but first and foremost a health crisis.
+Therefore, it is essential to follow all the safety guidelines to make sure that you and your employees stay safe and healthy.

 For any questions, please contact our lawyers and mediators.
-Our employees are currently working from home to help coronavirus from spreading even more, but we are still in the debt recovery business.
-We will be happy to assist you with your debt collection case.
-Our lawyers will think along with you and help you find a suitable solution for both you and your counterparty, even during the coronavirus crisis.
+Our employees are currently working from home to prevent the spread of the coronavirus, but we are still fully operational within the debt recovery business.
+We will help you find a suitable solution for both you and your counterparty, even during the global COVID-19 pandemic.